ShieldNN: A Provably Safe NN Filter for Unsafe NN Controllers: Problem Formulation

-As described above, we consider the kinematic bicycle model (KBM) as the dynamical model for our autonomous car.
-However, the usual KBM is defined in terms of the absolute Cartesian position of the bicycle , which is inconsistent with the sensing modalities typically available to an autonomous robot.
-Thus, we instead describe the bicycle kinematics in terms of relative positional variables that are directly measurable via LiDAR or visual sensors.
-In particular, the dynamics for the distance to the obstacle, $\lVert \vec{r} \rVert$, and the angle of the bicycle with respect to the obstacle, $\xi$, comprise a system of ordinary differential equations.
-These quantities describe a state-space model that is given by:
+We consider the kinematic bicycle model (KBM) as our dynamical system model, however, we consider the KBM described in terms of vehicle-to-obstacle relative position variables (e.g. measurable via LiDAR).
+That is, the distance to the obstacle, $\lVert \vec{r} \rVert$, and the angle of the vehicle with respect to the obstacle, $\xi$, are states in the dynamical system:

-where $r(t) \triangleq \lVert \vec{r}(t) \rVert$; $a$ is the linear acceleration input; $\delta_f$ is the front-wheel steering angle input\footnote{That is the steering angle can be set instantaneously, and the dynamics of the steering rack can be ignored.}; and $\psi + \xi = \tan^{-1}(y/x)$.
-For the sake of intuition, we note a few special cases: when $\xi = \pm \pi/2$, the bicycle is oriented tangentially to the obstacle, and when $\xi = \pi \text{ or } 0$, the bicycle is pointing directly at or away from the obstacle, respectively (see \cref{fig:obstacle_diagram}). $\beta$ is an intermediate quantity, an \emph{invertible function} of $\delta_f$.
+where $r(t) \triangleq \lVert \vec{r}(t) \rVert$; $a$ is the linear acceleration input; $\delta_f$ is the front-wheel steering angle input\footnote{That is the steering angle can be set instantaneously, and the dynamics of the steering rack can be ignored.}; and $\xi$ is the angle of the vehicle to the obstacle.
+For clarity, we note a few special cases: when $\xi = \pm \pi/2$, the vehicle is oriented tangentially to the obstacle, and when $\xi = \pi \text{ or } 0$, the vehicle is pointing directly at or away from the obstacle, respectively (see \cref{fig:obstacle_diagram}). $\beta$ is an intermediate quantity, an \emph{invertible function} of $\delta_f$.